Gordon Cooper to host 50th anniversary celebration Oct. 15

 According to GCTC Public Information Officer Matt Stephens, the event is for alumni and others in the community who wish to celebrate the school’s long and successful history.

-“It’s going to be a big event…We’re really hoping to attract a lot of our alumni and their families but it’s open to everyone in the community,” Stephens said.
+“It’s going to be a big event…We’re really hoping to attract a lot of our alumni and there families but it’s open to everyone in the community,” Stephens said.

 There will be something for everyone, Stephens said, and the event is set up to be a fun time for those who wish to celebrate the school.